All Episodes

 Romney's running a big risk.

-You can go too far with this stuff, and you create all kinds of two things, anger and you for perpetrating this kind of filth and sympathy for your victim or for your target.
+You can go too far with this stuff and you create all kinds of two things, anger at you for perpetrating this kind of filth and sympathy for your victim or for your target.

-That's why I say, who knows what you know if the polls are even catching the fact that there are without question lots of Floridians ticked as they can be about the uh the filth of this campaign,
+That's why I say, who knows if the polls are even catching the fact that there are without question lots of Floridians ticked as they can be about the filth of this campaign, the muddiness, the dirt, the lies, all these silly things that are being said.

-the muddiness of the dirt and the lies and all these silly things that are being said, uh and you never know how it's gonna redound and how it's gonna matter in the uh outcome of the election.
+And you never know how it's going to redound and how it's going to matter in the outcome of the election.

 On the other hand, there's always the fear, the reality that people will believe the criticism, too.